Cosmic Microwave Background Anisotropy numerical solution (CMBAns) I: An introduction to $C_l$ calculation: Recombination and Reionization

 \subsection{Recfast, CosmoRec}

 Peebles' three-level atom model accounts for the most important physical processes.
 However, these approximations may lead to errors on the predicted recombination history at a level as high as $10\%$.
 This can also alter the temperature and polarization power spectra up to $3-5\%$ at high multipoles.
 Several research groups have revisited the details and proposed different models like $\texttt{recfast}$\footnote{\url{https://www.cfa.harvard.edu/~sasselov/rec/}}\citep{Seager1999, Seager1999a}, $\texttt{CosmoRec}$\footnote{\url{http://www.jb.man.ac.uk/~jchluba/Science/CosmoRec/Welcome.html}}\citep{Chluba2010,Ali-Haimoud2010,Chluba2010a,Switzer2008,Grin2010,Martin2010}, \texttt{HyRec}\footnote{\url{https://cosmo.nyu.edu/yacine/hyrec/hyrec.html}}\citep{Ali-Haimoud2010a} etc. These packages can calculate the recombination history up to $0.1\%$ accuracy.
-We use the available $\texttt{recfast}$ code in \texttt{CMBAns}.
+We use the available $\texttt{CosmoRec}$ code in \texttt{CMBAns} as a default case.
+However, users can choose to use Saha, Peebles or $\texttt{recfast}$ routine which are also available in $\texttt{CMBAns}$.
 The other packages can also be easily added in the \texttt{CMBAns} or run separately.
-In the later case the ionization fraction, and baryon temperature can be stored in a file as a function of scale factor and use in \texttt{CMBAns}.
+In the later case the ionization fraction, and baryon temperature can be stored in a file as a function of scale factor and pass it to \texttt{CMBAns}.

 In Fig.~\ref{recombination}, we show the ionization fraction from different recombination methods.
 We use a smooth reionization, where we join an ionization fraction before and after the reionization using a $\tanh(...)$ function.
 In Fig.~\ref{recombinationCosmorec}, we show the differences between $\texttt{recfast}$, $\texttt{recfast++}$ and $\texttt{CosmoRec}$ recombination.
 This small change in the ionization fraction can change the $C_l$ at high multipoles.